Services Through The Arc

-One of The Arc’s most popular activities, Teen Camp is a summer program held at The Arc for individuals 13-21 who would like to engage in social and recreational activities with peers.
+One of The Arc’s most popular activities, Teen Camp is an 8-week summer program held at The Arc for individuals 13-21 who would like to engage in social and recreational activities with peers.
 The Arc staff work closely with individuals in Teen Camp to explore the community, build communication skills, and learn new talents.

 Representative Payee Services

 Representative Payees are authorized through the Social Security Office to work closely with individuals to help manage and allocate individuals’ funds appropriately to ensure bills are paid on time.
 Payees also assist with tracking and accounting for monies spent, budgeting, and tenant-landlord communications to ensure each individual receives the support necessary to live as independently as possible.
 Representative Payees are financial advocates for everyone they work with ensuring their individuals are receiving all of the benefits they are entitled.